solenopsys/reintegration/docs/frameworks/detonation/introduction/index.md

-# Detonation
+### Detonation

-Ultra fast, distributed, and scalable computational framework for data processing in a decentralized environment.
+A ultra-lightweight and ultra-fast computing framework for modern industrial applications.